walder/Skynet-IADS/README.md

 ## EW radar options
-EW radars support the following options:
+EW radars support the following options.

 ### Power sources and connection nodes
 Add a power source to a EW site.
 You can add units and static objects.
 Call the function multiple times to add more than one power source: